 Blogging For Beginners: 10 Essential Steps For The First 90 Days

 #1.
 Find your first keywords

-Every successful blog is based around keyword research.
+Every successful blog is based on keyword research.
 And any decent guide to blogging for beginners should highlight this as a critical first step.

 Without proper keyword research, Google won’t know what you’re writing about.
 As a result, you’re unlikely to attract much organic traffic.

-So the first thing I would do as a beginner blogger would be to identify at least 30 long tail, low competition keywords in my niche.
-This would give me a nice bank of keywords to draw from whenever I sat down to write a new blog post.
+So the first thing I would do as a beginner blogger would be to identify at least 30 long-tail, low-competition keywords in my niche.
+This gives me a nice bank of keywords to draw from whenever I sit down to write a new blog post.

 “Long tail” keywords are over four words in length.
 They typically revolve around a question, such as “how to start a blog for free”, but they can also be other sorts of phrases.